sco-bo/sco-bo.github.io/_posts/2016-06-05-using-jekyll-and-github-pages-to-make-your-static-site.md

 ---
 layout: post
 title: "Using Jekyll and GitHub Pages to make your static site"
 date: 2016-06-05
 categories: jekyll
-tags: [jekyll, github]
+tags:
+  - jekyll
+  - github
 ---

 **Jekyll** is a static site generator, which has become the preferred tool of GitHub Pages.
 It has also become an ideal service for building a website for your friend's jewelry store in only a weekend.